When should I seek an evaluation for myself or my child?

 Consultation appointments are generally available within 1-2 weeks.
 Because of the amount of time required for each evaluation appointment, they are typically available in 6-8 weeks from the time you call.
 Please note that certain times of the year are busier and may have longer wait times, while less busy times may have shorter wait times.
 Our wait times are much shorter than many hospital and medical-based practices.
 Reports are typically available 2-3 weeks after all testing has been completed.

 Does the practice accept insurance?

-At this time, Neurodevelopmental Assessment & Consulting, LLC is not in-network with any health insurance plans.
+Our office accepts Cigna only.
+Neurodevelopmental Assessment & Consulting, LLC is not in-network with any other health insurance plans at this time.
 If your plan has out-of-network reimbursement, you may be eligible for partial reimbursement according to the specific requirements and coverage limitations of your plan.
 Our office can provide you with a billing statement that includes all procedural and diagnostic codes that can be submitted for reimbursement.
 If you would like assistance with applying for out-of-network reimbursement, our office recommends using Reimbursify.
 Unfortunately, we are not able to tell what your potential reimbursement might be, as this depends on multiple factors related to your specific health insurance plan (e.g., deductibles, coverage limitations, insurance plan reimbursement rates, and co-insurance or cost-sharing factors).